micoxion/AttoviaWiki/content/TTRPG Resources/Dungeon World/Classes/The Sundered Priest.md

 ###### Depict Tethers (touch, Potency-1)
 Visualize the **[[Tethers]]** which are connected to an individual's **[[Soul]]**.
 These appear as thin blue lines which appear from inside the head of the target and travel towards and terminate at any other **Souls** or [[False Soul|False Souls]] which they have a **[[Contracts|Contract]]** with.
 This is a common way by which the Church of Hormus examines suspects to detect strange **Tethers** that might be connected to corrupt entities.
 ###### Gentle Mend (touch, Potency-2)
 You may heal small cuts, bruises and fractures so long as you know where they are with certainty and can draw a small circle around them.
-The target of this **Working** heals for 1d4 health.
+The target of this **Working** heals for 4 damage.
 This **Working** *cannot* be pre-targeted as the injury(s) being healed must be seen or felt by the **Meyda-worker**.
 ###### Melt Stone (touch, Potency-1, permanent)
 Targets a circular area of rock or stone roughly 5 feet in diameter.
 Upon completing the **Working** the stone in question becomes nearly liquid, turning into a soft mod.
 Walls fall in heaps and areas of the ground turn into annoying terrain to traverse.
 ### Complexity 2